EU Commission clears SNS REAAL, Slovenian banks revamp plans

-SNS Reaal, the Netherlands' fourth-biggest financial group, was nationalized in February, when it received a 10 billion-euro rescue package to prevent it collapsing under the weight of huge losses related to property financing.
+SNS Reaal, the Netherlands' fourth-biggest financial group, was nationalised in February, when it received a 10 billion-euro rescue package to prevent it collapsing under the weight of huge losses related to property financing.

-The Commission, which acts as the 28-member bloc's competition watchdog, said the recapitalization and bridge loan provided to SNS Reaal were in line with European competition rules.
+The Commission, which acts as the 28-member bloc's competition watchdog, said the recapitalisation and bridge loan provided to SNS Reaal were in line with European competition rules.

 "The restructuring plan ensures an adequate contribution to the cost of restructuring by the bank, its shareholders and hybrid capital holders," the Commission said in a statement.